- What is cancer?

 Breast cancer screening

-Breast cancer is the most common cancer diagnosed in women after non-melanoma skin cancer1, and causes the most cancer deaths in Australian women.
+Breast cancer is the most common cancer diagnosed in women in Australia after non-melanoma skin cancer1, and is the second most common cause of cancer deaths in Australian women after lung cancer.
 Early detection and appropriate treatment can significantly improve breast cancer survival.

 Eligible women should be screened every two years at one of the 500 locations available nationwide.
 To make an appointment at your nearest BreastScreen Australia service phone 13 20 50 (cost of a local phone call).